-Email: Mitchelltorres@my.unt.edu
+Sarah Stutts Email: Sarahstutts@my.unt.edu

-Instructional assistants (IAs) are here to help you!
-IAs are available by appointment for meetings online or over the phone.
+The Instructional assistants (IAs) are here to help you!
+IAs are available by appointment for meetings online or over the phone if you have any questions or concerns about the class.
 Please email your IA to set up a meeting at a time that fits your schedule.
 (I will assign students to an IA the second week of class.)